ARE YOU THE “HANUKKAH PARENT” AT YOUR CHILD’S SCHOOL?

 The easiest place to play dreidel is on a flat tray with raised sides (or a jellyroll pan).
 A train table is perfect for a small group of kids to practice spinning at the same time.
 The raised sides prevent the dreidels from skidding to the floor every three seconds.

 GELT: Not so much focus on gelt, please.
 Can we raise a new generation of children who do not automatically link Jews with gold coins?
 A child’s association of Jews and money should not start with the Hanukkah Parent Visit, for heaven’s sake.
 Hand out dreidels, by all means, but think about skipping the gelt.
 The dreidel game can be played with any small token, edible or otherwise.
 Chocolate gelt is a modern American invention, anyway.
-Use paper clips, buttons, small lego pieces, raisins, pretzel sticks and just about anything small and obtainable in multiples.
+Use fluffy pom-poms (oooo, the glittery kind!), buttons, matching lego pieces, raisins, pretzel sticks and just about anything small and obtainable in multiples.
 Avoid nuts (allergies) and watch for choking hazards for young children.
 Kids three and under don’t even need the game or the tokens; they are completely happy (or incredibly frustrated) just to practice spinning.

 Menorah: Preparing and lighting the menorah.
 Place candles from right to left.
 Light candles from left to right.
 We light the newest candle (the current night) first.
 For a demonstration, you can pretend it is the 8th and final night of Hanukkah.
-For a copy of the blessings, see here.
+For a copy of the blessings, see the printable pdf from InterfaithFamily.com here (traditional, but updated).

 The Holy Temple: Making a semblance of the Temple out of Duplos is optional, but it sure was a hit for me.
 Especially with the toy pigs and the LED mini-menorah the soldiers could put out and the good guys could re-light.
 Let your kid help design the layout.